Perturbative QCD fitting of KEDR and BESIII $e^+e^-$ data for R(s) and $\alpha_s$ determination: Abstract

 \section{Abstract}

-The experimental data collected by KEDR and BESIII collaborations at the energies below charming quark thresholds are compared with the coordinally truncated at different orders of perturbation theory QCD expressions for the $e^+e^-$ annihilation R-ratio and the renormalization group $\beta$-function.
-The fits demonstrate the dependence of the extracted $\alpha_s(M_Z)$ values from orders of the truncation of the corresponding approximations.
-The next-to-leading order and next-to-next-to-leading order fits of the combined KEDR data and BESIII data , truncated at the mass scale of $J/\Psi$ meson, give the following results $\alpha_s(M_Z)= 0.1179^{+0.0051}_{-0.0069}$ and $\alpha_s(M_Z)=0.1221^{+0.0063}_{-0.0723}$.
-The subjects related to the applications of the fixed orders of perturbation theory expansions and careful treatment of the analytical continuation effects are commented.
+The experimental data collected by KEDR and BESIII collaborations at the energies below charm quark thresholds are compared with the massless QCD expressions for the $e^+e^-$ annihilation R-ratio truncated at different orders of perturbation theory.
+The fits demonstrate the dependence of the extracted $\alpha_s(M_Z)$ values on the orders of truncation of the corresponding approximations.
+The next-to-leading order, next-to-next-to-leading order and next-to-next-to-next-to-leading order fits of the combined KEDR data and BESIII data , truncated at the scale of mass of $J/\Psi$ meson, give the following results $\alpha_s(M_Z)=0.1151_{-0.0069}^{+0.0052}$, $\alpha_s(M_Z)=0.1190_{-0.0081}^{+0.0064}$and $\alpha_s(M_Z)=0.1283_{-0.0075}^{+0.0028}$.
+The increasing tendency of fitted $\alpha_s(M_Z)$ value is associated with the effects of not totally controlled within asymptotic perturbation theory expansions kinematical $\pi^2$ contributions to R-ratio coefficients due to analytical continuation from the space-like to time-like energy regions.
+The applications of the fixed orders of perturbation theory expansions and careful treatment of the analytical continuation effects are commented.